Refilling Vintage Plotter Pens

 The plastic replacement pens work well in all of the plotters I have, except for one: the Casio FP-100.
 The reason for this is due to the shape of the top of the pen.
 Because the FP-100 pen carousel is oriented vertically, it rotates the pens directly with a worm gear.
 It can do this at any carriage position, unlike the horizontal oriented carousel plotters which would smack the carriage to the far left to switch pens.

 Due to this updated design on the FP-100, the shape on the top of the pen is more important to the smooth operation of the carousel rotation.
 In my case, switching pens on the FP-100 would often cause a jam with the new replacement pens.
-I suspect the shape and plastic on plastic friction is the culprit here.
+I suspect the shape and plastic-on-plastic friction is the culprit here.

 Even if the new replacement pens worked in the FP-100, the other issue with them is they are very expensive and eventually these too will dry up.